 At present, the Indian Packaging Industry is ranked 11th in the world, and industry experts expect it to become the fourth largest market worldwide with a revenue of USD 43.7bn in 2016.
 A great deal of this development can be attributed to the food and beverage and pharmaceutical segments, which occupy the largest share in the packaging industry accounting for 85% and 10%, respectively.

 The rising demand for packaged products results from a growing middle-class, an expanding customer friendly retail market, increasing industrial output and strong exports as well as rising incomes, urbanization, opening of shopping malls, and most importantly a young population.
 The increasing awareness regarding safe food drives the growth of the corresponding infrastructure for packing, packaging transport and refrigeration.
-Moreover, India’s middle class population is estimated to increase from 50 million presently to 583 million in 2025 and that is expected to give a boost to consumption of packaging materials as well.
+Moreover, India’s middle class population is estimated to increase from 50 million presently to 583 million in 2025 and that is expected to give a boost to the consumption of packaging materials as well.

 As per a CD Equisearch report, the flexible packaging business in India is highly fragmented and has many small players, 22.000 in total, despite a trend towards consolidation and recent mergers between competitors to increase scale and improve bargaining power with customers.
 The total market size in India is Rs 240bn (this translates into 1.2mt-1.4mt).
 In real terms, this means, the topmost players (in the organised sector) account for less than 16% of the industry.
 This means, as much as 50% of the industry is still unorganised.